Tasnimul-Hasan/env-setup/README.md

 ## Use my powershell profile

-After you have installed the modules and the fonts, you can now run the command below to create a powershell profile similar to mine.
+Running the following command should create a powershell profile similar to mine on your machine.
+However, if you are not on windows, you will need to install the `oh-my-posh` dependency manually.

 ```ps1
 irm "https://github.com/Tasnimul-Hasan/env-setup/raw/main/setup.ps1" | iex
 ```

-Now restart powershell or run `reload-profile` to see the changes